Jul 5, 2009

 1. What in your background brought you into this work with rivers?

-2. What are the most important successes in river defense have you been involved in?
+2. What are the most important successes you have been involved in?

 3. What are the greatest changes you have seen in the conservation and/or environmental movement and where is it going?